 The Jewish Eastern European side of the family

-The Forstadts (Forstot) and the Schoncite’s (Schoenzeit) on my father’s side, arrived in New York City as immigrants around 1880.
+The Forstadts (Forstot) from Bialystok and the Schoncite’s (Schoenzeit) from Augustov on my father’s side, arrived in New York City as immigrants in the 1870s.
 I’m not sure what prompted them to come but I can imagine it was related to religious persecution.
 Jews had been in Poland since the Middle Ages.
 In the 14th-century, protections were given to them by Casimir the Great, allowing them to thrive in relative tolerance.
 During that time they developed a rich cultural heritage.

 By the end of the 19th century, Białystok was mostly Jewish.
 The city became the capital of New East Prussia in 1795 but after Napolean invaded it was awarded to the Russian empire.
 They imposed geographic and professional restrictions on the Jewish community.
 With the exception of some well-off Jewish merchants, bankers and factory workers, most of the Jewish population was poor and lived in shtetls.
 During the 1880s – 1890s, after the assassination of the Russian Tsar, the Jews of Białystok were frequently terrorized by pogroms and routinely massacred.